Arc travel time and path choice model estimation subsumed: Methodology

-\begin{prop} The solution to the BDJM model is the maximum likelihood estimate of (\ref{eqs:mixture}) where the path choice model is a shortest path algorithm and $\mathcal{O}$ and $\mathcal{D}(o)$ are not estimated. \end{prop} \begin{proof} When $\mathcal{P}$ is a shortest path, the expectation in (\ref{eq:ll}) is equal to $f(t;\hat{t})$ for the shortest path $r$.
-If we chose $\mathcal{N}$ to be the log normal, $\ln f(t;\hat{t})$ is proportional to the MSLE.
-As such, the BDJM method results in a maximum likelihood estimates. \end{proof}
+\begin{prop} The solution to the BDJM model is the maximum likelihood estimate of (\ref{eqs:mixture}) where the route choice model is the shortest path algorithm and $\mathcal{O}$ and $\mathcal{D}(o)$ are not estimated. \end{prop} \textbf{Proof.} When $\mathcal{P}$ is the shortest path, the expectation in (\ref{eq:ll}) is equal to $f(t;r)$ for the shortest path $r$.
+If we chose $\mathcal{Y}$ to be the log-normal, $\ln f(t;r)$ is proportional to the MSLE.
+As such the result of the BDJM is the maximum likelihood estimate. $ \square$

-Whereas it might seem possible to address the interdependece issue using data that has both path and travel time information, it can lead to a biased estimator if the path choice model depends on the observed travel time.
+While it might seem possible to address the interdependence issue with observations that include both path and travel-time information, we note that the gradients can differ.
+Indeed, the gradient of $\mathbb{P}$ with respect to $\arctt$ may be nonzero.
+It is unclear how the wrong gradient interacts with non-convexities and model misspecification.

-\begin{prop} Ignoring the link between travel time and path choice model when training a maximum likelihood estimator for the mixture can lead to a biased estimator. \end{prop}

-\begin{proof} If the path choice model depends on the travel times, the maxima of (\ref{eq:marginalized_t}) and (\ref{eq:genLL}) with regards to $\arctt$ can be different. \end{proof} \begin{remark} Proposition~\ref{prop:MLL} implies that if the path choice model does not depend on travel times, it is possible to overcome the circular dependency by observing paths. \end{remark}

-\subsection{Solution approach}
+\subsection{Solution Approach}

-To compute maximum likelihood estimates, we need to maximize the likelihood of the observed data.
-To achieve this hereon now, we assume that the function $\ln\mathbb{P}(r\sim\mathcal{P})$ is differentiable with respect to the travel time and the path choice model's parameters. \begin{assumption} We assume that $\nabla_{\pmbeta,\arctt} \ln\mathbb{P}(r)$ exists. \end{assumption} No statement before this one made any assumption on the differentiability but in order to estimate the model, we limit ourselves to differentiable models.
-While we illustrate our method using a recursive logit model, we are not limited to that class of path choice models.

-In this section we focus on observation with no path because the treatment of other kind of observation are similar or easier.
-The gradient of the log-likelihood is
+Using the approach presented in the previous subsection, we create a log-likelihood function $L$ tailored to our not necessarily homogenous dataset.
+We then maximize the log-likelihood: \begin{maxi} {\arctt\in\mathbb{T},\pmbeta}{L(\arctt,\pmbeta)}{}{ } \end{maxi} As we show below, $\mathbb{T}$, the domain of $\arctt$, is often a rectangular constraint meaning the projection on it is not costly to compute.
+For optimizing (\ref{prog:ours}), we assume that the function $\ln\mathbb{P}(r\sim\mathcal{P})$ is differentiable with respect to the travel time, and the route choice model's parameters.
+In the following, we focus on the hardest case where observations do not have accompanying path data as having the path removes the main source of complexity, namely the marginalization over the unknown.